 The Motion & Gait Analysis Laboratory offers gait analysis testing for children and adults.
 This test analyzes how a patient walks and identifies any abnormal walking patterns.

-Gait Analysis Test
+What to Expect from a Gait Analysis Test

 Video Documentation – The patient is videotaped while walking.

 3-D Gait Kinematics and Kinetics – Kinematics is joint motion.
 Kinetics are the forces that act across the joints.
 This test provides a 3-D picture of how the body moves while walking.